Tatwi/RocketTux/README.md

 RocketTux is a side scroller adventure with player-influenced random level generation.
 Collect and spend coins, defeat bad guys, and have fun doing it!
 The ultimate goal is to buy all the level components so that you may generate more iteresting levels based on your preferences (or your crazy whims).

-### Development
+### About Development
-- Status: Just begun!
+- Current Version: 0.2 (June 2017)
-- Programmed from scratch using [Crafty JS](http://craftyjs.com/).
+- Programmed from scratch using [Phaser CS](http://phaser.io/download/stable).
 - Based on visual art assets from [SuperTux](https://supertuxproject.org/).
-- Intended as its own unique game rather than a clone of Supertux.
+- RocketTux is its own unique game, rather than a clone of Supertux.
 - Created with Linux Mint 17 on an AMD FX-8320 / R9 270 based desktop PC.
 - Tested on an [HP Chromebook 14 G4](https://support.hp.com/us-en/product/hp-chromebook-14-g4/8326221/document/c04828937).
 - Optimized for Chromebooks, designed for 1280x720 resolution.
 - Pull request for bug fixes welcome.

+#### Milestones
+- The current version
+- Vesion 0.0: Prototype converted into a real project.
+- Vesion 0.1: Player, sound, music, level generation, and entity spawning mechanics.
+- Vesion 0.2: Complete the sprites, tiles, paralax, and day/night art.
+- Vesion 0.3: Enemy game mechanics.
+- Vesion 0.4: Create all the level themes and tile sections.
+- Vesion 0.5: In level UI completion
+- Vesion 0.6: Quest and Reputation system backend.
+- Vesion 0.7: Main Menu > Settings/Preferences UI.
+- Vesion 0.8: Main Menu > Quest/Inventory/Reputation/Wiki UI.
+- Vesion 0.9: Main Menu > Coin store.
+Conversion from totally random levels to based on game-coin (not real money...) purchases.
+Stat bumps for coins will be added here too.
+- Vesion 1.0: Final release!
+- Version 1.+: Inevitable bug fixes... :)

 ### Target Audience
 RocketTux is designed for kids and light-hearted adults alike.
 It's not meant to be a difficult or frustrating game.
 Students can play the game at school and browse or modify the source code to learn more about programming.
 Indeed, it is possible to create this entire game on a Chromebook in ChromeOS directly, with the proper apps!